egraham/DataKind_Kitwork/README.md

 7. Working from the document, data_dictionary_2-CA.csv, additional sources are: 7.
 CEJST - Communities Data, Climate and 8.
 Economic Justice Screening Tool (CEJST) 8.
 EJScreen - Indexes, Environmental Protection Agency (EPA)
 9. Low Income Housing Tax Credit (LIHTC) Program - Qualified Census Tracts, U.S. Department of Housing and Urban Development (HUD)

-For the most part, I was able to find the specific data sets, download, and process the data to match the DataKind Data Kit CA data sets. ** However, some I failed to reproduce some subsets! ** Please see the end of this document for a list and the following section for details:
+For the most part, I was able to find the specific data sets, download, and process the data to match the DataKind Data Kit CA data sets.
+Please see the end of this document for a list and the following section for details:

 ### Each source:

-1. American Community Survey (ACS) Census Data - Success
+1. American Community Survey (ACS) Census Data - Success, a match with the DataKind Data Kit values.

 2. CDFI Fund (Areas of Economic Distress) - Success, with notes: Is there a source here that I'm missing so that this index does not have to be calculated here?

    - Part (a): "yes if at least 20 percent of households in the census tract are very low-income [50% of the area median income] renters or owners who pay more than half their income for housing. no if otherwise."

      - **Note:** the above statement is ambiguous: do owners also need to be very low-income?
 Do very low-income renters need to pay more than half their income for housing?